-Wasco proactively engages with other leading companies and organisations to help advance standards, share best practices, activate stakeholder and create a sustainable economy.
-Wasco continues to work with leading organisations, namely the Malaysian Oil & Gas Services Council (MOGSC), the largest national-level independent industry association promoted and driven by the services sector of the Malaysian Oil & Gas Industry.
+WSC proactively engages with other leading companies and organisations to help advance standards, share best practices, activate stakeholders, and create a sustainable economy.
+WSC continues to work with leading organisations, namely the Malaysian Oil & Gas Services Council (MOGSC), the largest national-level independent industry association promoted and driven by the services sector of the Malaysian Oil & Gas Industry.